Texas law allowing police to arrest migrants suspected of being in country illegally blocked by federal judge

 "Texas has solid legal grounds to defend against an invasion," he added.

-State Attorney General Ken Paxton, whose office is defending SB 4 in court, said in a statement that he "will do everything possible to defend Texas’s right to defend herself."
+State Attorney General Ken Paxton, whose office is defending S.B.
+4 in court, said in a statement that he "will do everything possible to defend Texas' right to defend herself."

 The law seeks to make illegally crossing the border a Class B misdemeanor, carrying a punishment of up to six months in jail.
 Repeat offenders could face a second-degree felony with a punishment of two to 20 years in prison.